SEO Checklist How to Make Search Engines Fall in Love with your Website

 • Put primary keywords in the title tag of your web page.

 • Use the primary keywords in the H1 Heading Title tag on the web page.
-Use an H1 heading at the top of the web page and then use H2 headings that include different keywords for subheadings of the sections, and H3 headings that include different keywords for the subheadings of the paragraphs.
+Use an H1 heading at the top of the web page and then use H2 headings that include different keywords for the subheadings of the sections and H3 headings that include different keywords for the subheadings of the paragraphs.

 Here are the things to do with content: